MaddieM4/python-libcps/README.md

 I'll invest an afternoon in adding support to the library.
 Polyfills are not built all in a day, after all, but incrementally and adapting to demand.

-This software will eventually be LGPL-licensed, when I actually get around to adding license preambles and such everywhere.
-The author appreciates your patience, and capacity to tolerate general laziness/other priorities.

 This software recently underwent a massive restructure.
 It's a lot better, but breaks compatibility for anyone who was using it.
 This is still a very immature library, so stuff like that tends to happen, although it will get more stable